open-horizon/SDO-support/README.md

    chmod +x generate-key-pair.sh
    ```

 2. Run the `generate-key-pair.sh` script.
 You will be prompted to answer a few questions in order to produce certificates for your private keys.
 (The prompts can be avoided by setting environment variables.
-See the script source for details.)
+Run `./generate-key-pair.sh -h` for details.)
 You must be using Ubuntu to run this script.

    ```bash
    ./generate-key-pair.sh